osohq/oso/docs/using/auth-fundamentals.rst

 oso evaluates queries using authorization logic contained in **policies**.
 Policies are written as code in a logic programming language called Polar.
 Polar is designed to provide a simple but expressive syntax for authorization logic.
-For more information on Polar, see the :doc:`language documentation </understand/language/index>`, and for examples of different kinds of policies you can express with it, see the :doc:`authorization models </understand/policies/auth-models/index>` section.
+For more information on Polar, see the :doc:`language documentation </using/polar-syntax>`, and for examples of different kinds of policies you can express with it, see the :doc:`/using/examples/index` section.

-Policies are stored in Polar files (extension ``.polar``), which are loaded into the authorization engine using the oso :doc:`/reference/libraries/index`.
+Policies are stored in Polar files (extension ``.polar``), which are loaded into the authorization engine using the oso :doc:`/using/libraries/index`.
 Once loaded, policies can be used to evaluate authorization queries.

 Policies are made up of :ref:`rules <polar-rules>`.
 Each rule defines